ihatemodels/Quickbase-Live/README.md

     3. **Alerting**: An integral step forward would be to introduce alerting mechanisms to our monitoring solutions.
 This ensures proactive issue detection by sending out notifications when anomalies arise.

+    4. **External Multi Continental Site Speed Monitoring**: We can use a service like [SpeedCurve](https://speedcurve.com/) to monitor the site speed from different locations around the world.
+This will allow us to have a better understanding of the site speed from different locations and we can use the data to improve the site speed.

 - **What kind of security policies and scans would you recommend to put into place?**